foobarfighter/demarillac-javascript/README.md

 This repository contains all of the code examples and course materials that have been used in our class.

-* Lesson1 - Hello World
+* [lesson01]: https://github.com/foobarfighter/demarillac-javascript/tree/master/lesson01  "Lesson 1 - Hello World"
 * Lesson2 - Logic and Statements